 Then there’s the capture scenario; I’m guessing most people don’t have to worry about this, but content makers should.
 The PS5’s HDMI connector allows you to record the very crisp 4K 60Hz social screen output in the same way you would any other game.
 While PSVR1 recorded footage with very grainy images and visible boundaries, PS5 seems noticeably better in this mode.
 The only drawback is that the output is only 60 Hz, and depending on how the game is designed, you can have screen tearing.
 However, this is not a feature of the headset itself.

-This covers the hardware and important features, but more time will be needed to evaluate the games.
+First-round game round-up This covers the hardware and important features, but more time will be needed to evaluate the games.
 With the exception of Horizon: Call of the Mountain, the majority of the games we tested during the review period were already released.
 While the updates for highly anticipated games like Resident Evil Village and Gran Turismo 7 haven’t gone online yet, we’ll keep you updated on important releases as soon as they become available.

 The greatest example of new features is perhaps Horizon: Call of the Mountain.
 Although the game itself is somewhat different from the flagship releases, it nevertheless emphasizes fine-grained interactions.
 You physically (virtually?) build weapons, use a variety of tools to scale sheer rock cliffs, fight, and solve puzzles in the vein of Tomb Raider by using the Sense controllers.
 It fully utilizes 3D spatial audio and haptic characteristics.
 Since this is effectively a 60 frames per second game with an asynchronous time-warp mapped to headgear movement, there may occasionally be some blur, similar to what happens with 60Hz content running on a 120Hz screen.